 Thanks to Talkspace’s extensive coverage of mental health disorders, outstanding usability, and competitive pricing (compared not only to traditional therapy but other online therapy platforms as well), we think Talkspace is one of your best bets.

 We love that the platform’s customer service department response times are quick and that Talkspace consistently offers regular opportunities for feedback.
 We also love the large selection of mental health professionals and the ease of choosing a therapist (thanks to Talkspace’s live mental health matchmakers).
+And we're over the moon about Talkspace costs.

 Obviously, we also love the convenience of online therapy compared to commuting to an office each week (but you probably already knew that).